 It is normal to experience periods of feeling down, often in response to the stresses of everyday living.
-However, when a low mood is present for several weeks or more, it may be the result of depression.
+However, when a low mood persists for several weeks or more, it may be the result of depression.

-Depression is generally characterised by feeling down most of the time or having little interest or pleasure in doing things.
+Depression (also known as major depressive disorder) is generally characterised by feeling down or sad most of the time and having little interest or pleasure in doing things.
 Depression is a recognised mental health disorder with biological, psychological and social components to its causes, symptoms and treatment.
 Seeking treatment as early as possible is an important step in overcoming depression.